Shoxijaxonbek/AIcenna-code/README.md

-2nd place in National AI hackathon🦾
+2nd place in National AI hackathon🦾🥈

 AIcenna — A 3D Educational Platform Based on Virtual Reality